What is Reiki?

 Reiki, pronounced “ray-kee”, is a form of light-touch energy healing.
-It involves the flow of energy or “ki” from source/God/the universe to the recipient of the Reiki session.
+It involves the flow of energy or “ki” from natural source/the universe, to the recipient of the Reiki session.

 The original full name for Reiki in Japanese (still taught in Jikiden Reiki training curriculum) is “Shin Shin Kaizen Usui Reiki Ryoho”, which translates to “Usui Reiki Therapy for Improving Body and Mind”.

 Reiki was discovered, named and founded by Mikao Usui in Japan back in 1922.
-He was on a 21-day journey to find enlightenment on Mount Kurama just outside of Kyoto, Japan.
+He was on a meditation journey to find an answer to his lifelong question on Mount Kurama just outside of Kyoto, Japan.
 On his 21st day on the mountain, Usui became suddenly filled with feelings of joy and peace of mind (which he determined was his experience of “enlightenment”).

 Usui was thrilled with what had just happened, and couldn’t wait to share this news with his Zen master.